campanam/BaitsTools/README.md

 `-Y, --rna`: Output bait sequences as RNA rather than DNA.
 `-R, --rc`: Output reverse-complemented baits.
 `-G, --gaps [VALUE]`: Strategy to handle baits that include gap characters (-) (one of `include`, `exclude`,  `extend`). `include` keeps all baits sequences with gaps. `exclude` filters out all baits with gaps. `extend` attempts to extend baits to complete length while removing gap characters.  *WARNING: extended baits will have BED coordinates corresponding to the uncorrected bait sequence.* Default is `include`.
+`--altbaits [VALUES]`: Comma-separated list of additional lengths of baits to generate for same targets.
+If using checkbaits, this option will truncate previously generated baits by removing bases from 3' end.
+All alternate bait lengths will be filtered under the same parameters specified for the primary bait length.
 `-5, --5prime [VALUE]`: Sequence to addend to 5' end of baits.
 `-3, --3prime [VALUE]`: Sequence to addend to 3' end of baits.
 `--fillin [VALUE]`: Fill in baits shorter than requested length with specified sequence repeat motif.